System Design Space

 Migrations are inevitable in mature systems

-Dependency risk must be engineered early
+Dependency risk must be designed early

 How to apply Python ideas today